 The duration of a ransomware attack was significantly reduced in 2021, from 15 days to 9.
 CPR also noted that ransomware teams have clear basic rules for successful dealings with victims, which affect the negotiation process and dynamics.

-CPR analyzes two sets of data to explore both sides of ransomware attack: that of victims and that of cybercriminals
+CPR analyzes datasets to explore both sides of the ransomware attack: that of the victims and that of the cybercriminals

 CPR distributes ransomware numbers by region for the first quarter of 1, compared to the first quarter of 2022.